 This contest is for student works that are:

 If you're a student at a participating high school, talk to one of your English teachers to get started.
 Eligible students submit their stories to the contest’s teacher coordinator at their high school.
 Your school will choose a maximum of four stories to enter in the contest.

 All entries will be evaluated by juries administered by faculty members of Laurier’s Brantford campus.
-A jury made up of local politicians, authors and university administrators evaluates the prize rankings.
-Winning stories will be published on the university website.
+A jury made up of authors, local politicians and university administrators will evaluate the finalists.
+The winning story will be published on the university website (check out the 2018 winner, Abby Traina from BCI's The Lechton Wanderer).
 Be sure to check out the contest rules section for more details.

 Prizes will be given to the top three original short story submissions.
 All contest entrants will receive a participation prize.